 Faculty suites are elegantly appointed with period furniture and original artwork.
 Each suite has a spacious bedroom, living room, and kitchenette.
 Many even have balconies.
 Fellows’ rooms are equipped with desks, comfortable reading chairs, and televisions.
 Faculty and fellows live together under one roof and meet in both formal and informal settings throughout the week.
 This unique atmosphere is especially conducive to open discussions, knowledge transfer, and networking.

 The Grand Hall at Schloss Arenberg seats up to 100 people and is used as a lecture hall during the medical seminars.
-It is fully air-conditioned and is equipped with digital projection, video, and teleconferencing capabilities as well as high-speed internet connectivity.
+It is fully air-conditioned and is equipped with digital projection, video, teleconferencing capabilities, as well as a high-speed internet connection.
 It can easily be transformed into a concert hall, theater, or exhibition space.
 This room was thoroughly restored to preserve the antique wooden ceiling with gold leaf embellishments, Renaissance door frames, and an 18th century tiled stove.
-The Faculty Lounge, the Porsche Lounge, a formal dining room (which can be also used as second lecture hall or breakout room for hands-on training sessions), catering facilities, and a large terrace round out the ensemble on the third floor.
+The Faculty Lounge, the Porsche Lounge, a formal dining room (which can be also used as a second lecture hall or breakout room for hands-on training sessions), catering facilities, and a large terrace round out the ensemble on the third floor.

 Offices, a multimedia lab, and a computer library, which provides fellows and faculty with 24-hour access to laptops and internet, are located on the second floor.
 The first floor of the building houses the reception desk, lobby, dining hall, kitchen, and gym.
 The top floor boasts the Armenia Lounge, where fellows and faculty can meet in an informal setting.